drupol/not-a-number.io/_posts/drupal/2018-07-10-registry-on-steroids.md

 ## A hidden feature ##

-Rendering a theme hook in Drupal can be done in different ways.
+Rendering a theme hook in Drupal can be done in different ways:

 * Using the [theme()](https://api.drupal.org/api/drupal/includes!theme.inc/function/theme/7.x) function
 * Using a [render array](https://www.drupal.org/docs/7/api/render-arrays/render-arrays-overview)